- Education and Science»

 There is no time limit, so take your time.
 Do not forget to jot down your score!

-A Sense of Personal Identity - Personality Test
+A Sense of Personal Identity - Personality Type Quizview quiz statistics

-2. The following assessing your own personality on "Social Anxiety Personality Test" is designed to measure Social Anxiety Surrounding.
+2. The following test on assessing personality for "Social Anxiety Personality Test" is designed to measure Social Anxiety Surrounding.

 This is the personality type of anxiety we sometime experience in unrehearsed social encounters, such as when meeting new people or when on a date, as compared with the kind of anxiety a person experiences when delivering a prepared speech before a group.

-There is a total of 15 questions/statements.
-Indicate the extend to which each of the following statement describes you.
+There are 15 questions/statements in this test.
+Indicate the extent each of the following statements describes you.
 Indicate your answer with a 5-point scale; with 1 = Not at all characteristic to 5 = Extremely characteristic

 The explanation to your personality type score is given below.

-As in the previous test, here is no time limit for this personality test, so take your time.
+As in the previous test, there is no time limit for this personality test, so take your time.

 3. Personality Test on 'Self Actualization'

-3. The following and final personality test is on " Self Actualization".
+3. This final personality test is on " Self Actualization".

-Abraham Maslow in his article A Theory of Human Motivation, defines self actualization as the desire to become more and more what one is, to become everything that one is capable of becoming. (source: Wikipedia) i.e. if you have reach your potential.
+Abraham Maslow in his article A Theory of Human Motivation defines self-actualization as the desire to become more and more of what one is, to become everything that one is capable of becoming. (source: Wikipedia) i.e. if you have reached your potential.

-There is a total of 15 questions/statements.
-Indicate the extent to which each of the following statement applies to you.
-Using the 4-point scale:
+There are 15 questions/statements for this test.
+Indicate the extent each of the following statements applies to you.
+Using the 4-point scale, where: